 which was the funniest activity you must join in Halong Bay.
 We followed the tour guide to visit the cave.
 You could visit both Dark and Bright Cave

-before but because of some reasons and the changing in water sea level, tourists are no longer allowed to visit the Dark Cave.
+before but because of some reasons and the changing in the water sea level, tourists are no longer allowed to visit the Dark Cave.
 We did kayak through the bright cave and sometimes we stopped to enjoy the spectacular view created by thousand limestones under the sunlight.
 We felt so lucky one more time as the weather on our trip was fabulous with yellow sunlight and clear blue sky but you should be careful with the jellyfish, they could burn if you badly touch them.

 After an hour of the kayak